Asset Metadata Storage

 - Rendering asset pickers or other user interface flows.

-- Deciding where future uploaded assets are physically stored.
+- Deciding where uploaded assets are physically stored.

 Normal Flow